 What Can Be Treated?

-A chemical peel provides patients with glowing and exfoliated skin.
+Acne chemical peels provide patients with glowing and exfoliated skin.
 The skin appears tight and lifted for some time after the treatment.
 A specialist will determine if a light, medium, or deep chemical peel is needed.
 Patients will enjoy even tones and textures and a reduction in hyperpigmentation and dark spots on the skin.
 Acne can be treated, as well as acne scars, with different types of peel treatments.
 The skin can appear younger by removing sun damage and fine lines with treatment.
 Clogged pores and enlarged pores can also be treated.

 Should I Moisturize After Chemical Peels?